ttkorhonen/e3pages/docs/kb/guide/articles/2_segfault.md

 Quit anyway? (y or n) y
 ```

-[^esse3envs]: The `/epics-test` e3 environment is specific to the ESS site e3
-  installation.
-It is provided as a location for testing new e3 environments.

 [^adddebugarch]: To add the `linux-x86_64-debug` architecture to a local build
     of e3, add the following line to `e3-base/configure/CONFIG_BASE`: